 The statute of limitations in South Carolina permits injured parties to file a South Carolina motorcycle accident claim within three years of the date of the accident.
 However, there are some exceptions.
 A South Carolina motorcycle accident attorney can advise injured parties whether their case qualifies as an exception to the statute of limitations.

 IF MY CASE SETTLES, WILL I HAVE TO PAY TAXES ON THE COMPENSATION I RECEIVE?

 According to the Internal Revenue Service, money received as a result of a South Carolina motorcycle accident claim is not considered income and is, therefore, not taxable.
 However, for claims that result in an award of punitive damages, that portion of the damages is taxable.
 Punitive damages are not paid to compensate for the injured party’s expenses, but rather to punish the defendant for particularly reckless behavior.
 Because these damages do not reimburse victims for the expenses or impacts they suffered as a result of their injuries, the IRS may tax them.

-If you were injured as a result of someone else’s careless or reckless actions, an experienced South Carolina motorcycle accident attorney can benefit you throughout the claims process.
+If you suffered injuries as a result of someone else’s careless or reckless actions, an experienced South Carolina motorcycle accident attorney can benefit you throughout the claims process.

 Our attorneys at the Hughey Law Firm have provided legal representation for injured motorcyclists in South Carolina and have assisted our clients in various ways, including:

 - Providing information to better understand the legal process, the time limits involved, and the formalities of the local court system.
 We can assist in the timely filing of paperwork in the proper jurisdiction, attendance at all pre-trial conferences and hearings, and handling many other legal details.